JavaScript API reference

 height – positive integer, default is 600.
 The minimum value is 300.

 Sets the height of the chat widget in px.
-You can also set the widget height using chatHeight setting.
+You can also set the widget height using the chatHeight setting.

 setZIndex